heyzgj/lumi/README.md

 ## Daily Use
 1. Keep the server running (from the project directory: `npm run dev`).
-2. Visit a mapped host and click the LUMI icon to inject the bubble.
+2. Visit a mapped host and click the LUMI icon in the bottom-right to open the Dock.
+3. **Use the Dock to:**
+   - **Select elements**: Click the cursor icon or press `Cmd/Ctrl+E`, then click any element on the page
+   - **Annotate screenshots**: Click the camera icon or press `Cmd/Ctrl+S` to enter annotation mode
+     - Use the floating glass toolbar to draw rectangles, arrows, text, or freehand
+     - Click the checkmark to add the annotated screenshot to chat
+   - **Edit directly**: Click any selected element's chip to open the edit modal
-3. Select DOM nodes or grab a screenshot, type your instruction, choose an engine, and send.
+   - **Chat with AI**: Type your instruction in the composer, choose an engine, and send
-   - If you capture a screenshot, the server saves it and (for Claude) appends the local path to the prompt so Claude can inspect it.
+4. **Session management**: Switch between "Chat" and "History" tabs to manage multiple conversations.
-4. Watch the bubble for status and review the server log (`~/.lumi/server.log`) if anything fails.
+5. Watch the Chat timeline for status updates and review the server log (`~/.lumi/server.log`) if anything fails.

+## UI Features
+- **Premium Glass Design**: The entire UI uses a translucent glassmorphism aesthetic with floating shadows
+- **Dark/Light Theme**: Toggle between modes using the sun/moon icon in the Dock header
+- **Micro-interactions**: Buttons lift on hover and compress on click for satisfying feedback
+- **Copy Prompt**: Click the clipboard icon to copy the current prompt with all context

 ## Troubleshooting
 - **Port busy** → `lsof -nP -iTCP:3456` then kill the process, or run with a different `LUMI_PORT` and update the Options Page.
 - **CLI not found** → ensure `codex --version` / `claude --version` work in the same shell; delete `<configDir>/cli-capabilities.json` to refresh detection.
-- **“Not configured for this page”** → add the current host in the Projects panel and save.
+- **"Not configured for this page"** → add the current host in the Projects panel and save.
+- **Dock not appearing** → Reload the page and click the launcher orb in the bottom-right corner.

 Happy building ❤️